Your Transit Department

 To read the TSA Security Directive, click on the following link:

 Thank you for complying with this Federal Mandate

 Upcoming Holiday Schedule

-On Friday, November 27th, Battle Creek Transit's Administrative offices will be closed but Buses and Tele-Transit WILL be running.
+On Friday, April 2, 2021, Battle Creek Transit's Administrative offices will be closed for Good Friday but Buses and Tele-Transit WILL be running.

 Riders who still have multi-ride passes must exchange them for books of individual ride tickets, for any remaining rides on the pass.
 Riders can purchase new books of individual tickets at the same rate as the multi-ride pass.